Correlation Between Integer Holdings and Smith Nephew

 Pair Corralation between Integer Holdings and Smith Nephew

 Given the investment horizon of 90 days Integer Holdings Corp is expected to under-perform the Smith Nephew.
-In addition to that, Integer Holdings is 1.26 times more volatile than Smith Nephew SNATS.
-It trades about -0.13 of its total potential returns per unit of risk.
-Smith Nephew SNATS is currently generating about 0.18 per unit of volatility.
-If you would invest 2,692 in Smith Nephew SNATS on April 29, 2025 and sell it today you would earn a total of 438.50 from holding Smith Nephew SNATS or generate 16.29% return on investment over 90 days.
+But the stock apears to be less risky and, when comparing its historical volatility, Integer Holdings Corp is 1.45 times less risky than Smith Nephew.
+The stock trades about -0.09 of its potential returns per unit of risk.
+The Smith Nephew SNATS is currently generating about 0.19 of returns per unit of risk over similar time horizon.
+If you would invest 2,892 in Smith Nephew SNATS on May 25, 2025 and sell it today you would earn a total of 857.00 from holding Smith Nephew SNATS or generate 29.63% return on investment over 90 days.

 Time Period3 Months [change]